indianakuffer/Buoy/README.md

 ## Overview

-**Buoy** is a social app in which users journal their thoughts and anonymously cast them out to 'sea' for others to view.
-Users can choose the color of their thought to represent how they're feeling, and give their thought any helpful tags.
+**Buoy** is a social app that encourages users to be empathetic and open about their emotions while removing the showmanship and clout present in many online spaces.
+Users journal their thoughts and anonymously cast them out to 'sea' for others to view.
+Users can choose the color of their thought to represent how they're feeling, and give their thought helpful tags.
 While at sea, a user can watch the anonymous thoughts of others drift by based on color, tag, or location.
-Buoy aims to remove showmanship and clout from social media while encouraging users to be empathetic and open about their emotions.

 <br>